Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 On the other hand, the proposed flow of information is consistent with the ability to refactor `when (x) { A -> ...}` into `when { x == A -> ...}`, without any further qualification required.
 We think that this uniformity is important for developers.

+**On type cast**: a previous iteration included the additional rule "in `e as T` and `e as?
+T`, the known type of `e` is propagated to `T`", but this has been dropped.
+There are two reasons for this change:

+1. On a conceptual level, it is not immediately obvious what happens if `e as T` as a whole also has an expected type: should `T` be resolved using the known type of `e` or that expected type?
+It's possible to create an example where depending on the answer the resolution differs, and this could be quite surprising to users.
+2. On a technical level, the compiler _sometimes_ uses the type `T` to guide generic instantiation of `e`.
+This conflicts with the rule above.

 **Sealed subclasses**: the rules above handle enumeration, and it's also useful when defining a hierarchy of classes nested on the parent.

 ```kotlin